Fig77/YoutubeClone-Facu-Josue/README.md

 ### Built With
-This project was built using raw html and css, and all support necessary for using font awesome.*
+This project was built using raw HTML and CSS, and all support necessary for using font awesome.*

 <!-- USAGE EXAMPLES -->